A hyperbolic framework for shear sound beams in nonlinear solids: Conclusion

 \section{Conclusion}

 We introduced a numerical method that solves the coupled nonlinear partial differential equations governing 2D directional shear waves in elastic solids.
-We proposed a change of variables leading to a hyperbolic system of conservation laws, where the time variable is the physical time $t$.
+We proposed a change of variables leading to a hyperbolic system of first-order partial differential equations, where the time variable is the physical time $t$.
 The resulting system is in quasi-linear form, which suggests that specific numerical methods can be implemented.
 We showed that a MUSCL--Osher path-conservative Godunov-type method provides a second-order shock-capturing algorithm.
-The slope-limiting procedure prevents spurious oscillations from been produced around discontinuities.
+The slope-limiting procedure prevents spurious oscillations from being produced around discontinuities.
 Numerical examples illustrate how the algorithm can be used to study the propagation of nonlinear shear-wave beams.

 The method has great potential.
 It could be used to investigate how various polarizations of $v_2$ and $v_3$ lead to different harmonic generation features.
 As inferred by Destrade et al.~\cite{destrade19}, the second harmonic may be generated more substantially if the velocity field $v_3$ was not zero at the boundary.
 According to their calculations, by enhancing the coupling between both components of the velocity field through the quadratic term, the second harmonic may reach magnitudes similar to the fifth harmonic.